Omaha Hi/Lo Strategies

 Throw Away Starting Hands

-Quads are considered good hands in Texas Hold’em but in Omaha Hi-Lo quads are the hands that a player does not play.
-If you receive three of a kind as hole cards, then you can only use two cards and third card of same rank does not hold any value.
-This is because the card cannot be used with community cards on the board making it difficult for you to make a set with that card.
-For example, if a player is dealt 7h-7s-7d-Kd, then he can throw away his cards.
-Hands like 8h 9h are also considered weak hands because to make the high end of a straight, you will have to make the cards that are also qualifying low hands.
-Thus, you can fold hands with four of the same suit like 2h-8h-9h-4h.
-Here, two spades that you need to make a flush are not available and extra spades actually do not help you anyway.
-Other starting hands that should be folded are Lowest Card from 4 through 9 Paired or Unpaired (4567, 67QQ, 47JK).
+Quads (four-of-a-kind) are considered as good hands in Texas Hold’em but in Omaha Hi-Lo, quads are the hands that a player does not play.
+Also if you receive three-of-a-kind as hole cards, you can only use two from them.
+Third card of the same rank does not hold any value because it cannot be used with community cards on the board.
+For example, if a player is dealt 7♥-7♠-7♦-K♦, he can only use two 7♠ and the third 7 is of no value for him.
+In this situation, player can throw away his cards.
+Hands like 8♥-9♥ are also considered weak hands because to make the high end of a straight, the cards you need are also qualifying low hands.
+You can fold hands with four of the same suit like 2♥-8♥-9♥-4♥.
+Here, you required three hearts as community cards to make a flush.
+The extra hearts in your hole cards do not help you anyway.
+Other starting hands that should be folded are lowest cards from 4 through 9 paired or unpaired (4-5-6-7, 6-7-Q-Q, 4-7-J-K).

 Manage your Bankroll

-Omaha Hi-Lo is considered to be a high-variance game, and a player needs to be skilled in bankroll management in order to handle, and survive in the game.
+Omaha Hi-Lo is considered to be a high-variance game, and a player needs to be skilled in bankroll management in order to handle and survive in the game.
 In Omaha Hi Lo, even when strong players come across weak hands, they have to ride them out.
 Following a strict bankroll help you to play in disciplined manner and master the game.
-For example, you started playing at $25 PLO.
-You should continue playing at this stake unless you built the bankroll of $2000.
-And later you can move ahead to play at $50 PLO game.
+For example, you started playing at Rs.
+25 PLO.
+You should continue playing at this stake unless you built the bankroll of Rs.
+2000.
+And later you can move ahead to play at Rs.
+50 PLO game.
 However, many times, you will find players who get into playing high stakes because they are losing at low stakes.
 This is an unworthy thing to do as you will lose everything and end up with nothing in hand.
 Therefore, for a bright poker future with a steady income, you need to follow bankroll management rigorously.

 Avoid Playing High Hands